Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Introduction

 Double pentagonal subdivision is introduced in Section \ref{dpdiv}.
-Unlike pentagonal subdivision, each tiling in the theorem allows only one specific pentagon, and we provide the exact values in Section \ref{dpdiv}.
-In fact, we may also get a tiling (with $24$ tiles) by applying the double pentagonal subdivision to tetrahedron.
-However, the specific pentagon has $b=c$ and therefore the tiling has edge combination $a^3b^2$.
-Moreover, the tiling is a degenerate case ($b=c$ in $a^2b^2c$) of the pentagonal subdivision of octahedron (or cube).
-Therefore the tiling is not listed in the theorem.
+Unlike pentagonal subdivision, each tiling allows only one specific pentagon, and we provide the exact values in Section \ref{dpdiv}.

+We also have the double pentagonal subdivision of the tetrahedron, with $24$ tiles.
+However, the tiling is not included in the theorem because the pentagon has $b=c$, which means the tiling has the edge combination $a^3b^2$.
+We still give the exact values for this tiling in Section \ref{dpdiv}.
+We also remark that the tiling is a degenerate case ($a=c$ in $a^2b^2c$) of the pentagonal subdivision of the octahedron.
+The discussion of the tiling from this viewpoint can be found in \cite[Section 7.1]{wy2}.

+We developped the general combinatorial theory of pentagonal subdivision and double pentagonal subdivision on any surface in \cite{yan2}.
+There is a more fundamental theory of simple pentagonal subdivision of quadrilateral tilings, that underlies the two pentagonal subdivisions.

+The edge combination $a^3b^2$ is more complicated due to less edge length information.
+The second paper \cite{wy2} of the series will handle this combination, where we find fifteen tilings.
+The edge combination $a^5$ (i.e., equilateral) has no edge length information, and requires a completely different technique.
+The third paper \cite{awy} will handle this case, where we find eight tilings.

-Our next paper \cite{wy2} classifies tilings with edge combination $a^3b^2$, and is much more complicated.
-The third in our series \cite{awy2} classifies tilings with edge combination $a^5$, i.e., by congruent equilateral pentagons.
-This requires completely different technique, because we can no longer rely on edge length information.
-The remaining case is the edge combination $a^4b$, which we call almost equilateral.
-The case is much more challenging and will be the subject of another series.
+After the current series of three papers, the remaining case is the edge combination $a^4b$, which we call {\em almost equilateral}.
+The case is much more challenging, and will be the subject of another series \cite{ly1,ly2}.

 This paper is organized as follows.
-Section \ref{basic_facts} is the basic facts for tilings of the sphere by congruent pentagons.
+Section \ref{basic_facts} is the basic facts and techniques about tilings of the sphere by congruent pentagons.
 Section \ref{div} introduces pentagonal and double pentagonal subdivisions.
-We also calculate the specific pentagons used in the double pentagonal subdivision tilings.
 Sections \ref{2a2bc} and \ref{3abc} prove the two classification theorems.

-We would like to thank Ka-yue Cheuk and Ho-man Cheung.
-Some of their initial work on the pentagonal subdivision are included in this and the next paper.
+We would like to thank Ka Yue Cheuk and Ho Man Cheung.
+Some of their initial work on the pentagonal tilings of the sphere are included in this paper.
+We would also like to thank Hoi Ping Luk, whose MPhil thesis \cite{luk} underlies the computation of the anglewise vertex combination in Section \ref{avc}, and who contributed to the efficient notation for the adjacent angle deduction in Section \ref{aad}.